chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 This repository contains all scripts and code necessary to replicate the analyses conducted in "The Varying Effects of Dollar Stores on Food Access: A Machine Learning Analysis."

 **Note:** Due to proprietary data restrictions, actual datasets are not included.
-This repository documents the workflow and code structure used in our research and can serve as a guide for researchers adopting a similar methodology.
+This repository documents the workflow and code structure used in our research and can serve as a guide for adopting a similar methodology.

 ## Repository Structure